Labirintami/doc/docs/popup/index.md

 ---
 sidebar_label: Overview
 title: Popup overview
+description: DHTMLX Popup is a convenient pop-up window that renders attached to it DHTMLX components or other content on a mouse click.
 ---

 dhtmlxPopup is a pop-up window that can contain various content.
 It allows attaching other DHTMLX components and different HTML content.